MobilePayDev/MobilePayDev.github.io/docs/online/transition-to-one-platform.md

 For sole props. not having a VAT no. you can use an alternative number for example your own unique merchant id.

+## Callback servers
+On our new platform we will use different callback servers than currently used.
+If you have whitelisted our IP ranges for callbacks please ensure to include our new servers.
+You can find our server guidelines [here](https://developer.vippsmobilepay.com/docs/developer-resources/servers/).
+Note that this is only for callbacks.
+During the transition period to our new platform you may receive callbacks from our old setup and new servers.
+Therefore you must allow both the [old](/docs/support/faq) and [new servers](https://developer.vippsmobilepay.com/docs/developer-resources/servers/) for a period of time until we have completely transitioned to one platform.
+We encourage you to enable this as soon as possible as this will come into effect in January 2024.

 ## Feature changes
 During Q1 2024 - once we fully consolidate our platforms – the following endpoints/features will stop working for MobilePay Online.
 For a smooth transition, we recommend reviewing the changes and consider updating your integration accordingly if you are using any of these.